nkhare/data_and_network_containers/README.md

-## Data and Network Managerment in containers
+## Data and Network Managerment for containers